After a screening mammogram, it is not uncommon to be called back for further breast X-rays.

 Further tests - What does this mean?

-90 per cent of women recalled for further tests have a normal outcome (do not have breast cancer).
+The majority of women recalled for further tests have a normal outcome (do not have breast cancer).

 Why have I been recalled?